 - Generate media coverage and inspire comment

-Phase two: The second part of the strategy was designed to reflect the target audience’s preferences, with a strong emphasis on use of broadcast media such as social, online and radio, as well as ads on buses and taxis.
+Phase two: The second part of the strategy was designed to reflect the target audience’s preferences and used broadcast media such as social, online and radio, as well as ads on buses and taxis.

-Get your hand off it aims to stop people using their hand-held mobile phones by:
+Get your hand off it aims to stop drivers using their hand-held mobile phones by: